nomis/candle-dribbler/README.rst

 Candle Dribbler
 ===============

-ESP32 Zigbee multi-channel light controller and 433 MHz RF receiver.
+ESP32 Zigbee multi-channel light controller.

-Supports up to 6 lights (switch and relay) as well as the SONOFF RM433 and Griffin AirClick RF receivers.
+Supports up to 6 lights (switch and relay).

 Requires an ESP32-H2 or ESP32-C6.

-Work in progress, doesn't do any RF or OTA updates yet.
+Work in progress.

 	...some very big candles that were just lava streams of wax, and a raven on a skull.